Understanding Herbal Preparations- Tea

 Tea can then be cooled and drank iced, frozen into ice cube trays, or enjoyed hot!

-Brewing loose-leaf herbal tea will follow a similar process making sure to strain properly before enjoying.
+Brewing loose-leaf herbal tea follows a similar process, making sure to strain properly before enjoying.